a734402468-debug/Applied-Energy-Supplementary-Materials/README.md

 This repository provides supplementary materials for the manuscript:

-**A Trustworthy LLM-Enabled Workflow for Power-System Modeling and Security Assessment**
+**A Trustworthy Intent-Driven LLM-Agent Workflow with State Verification for Power System Simulation**

 The materials support the controlled benchmark and practical scalability assessment reported in the manuscript.
 They are organized into four supplementary folders.